 - Scholarly research literature - Using the databases on the home page of this guide, locate several peer-reviewed articles and popular (trade journal or newpaper) articles on a topic.
 Which sources are more credible and why?
 See these suggestions on how to critically analyze sources of information.

 - Patents - Using Google Patents, locate a patent on a topic of interest.
-Using it or Derwent Innovations Index, locate the top 3 highest cited patents in this area.
+Locate the top 3 highest cited patents in this area.
 Learn how to search by assignee, inventor, and other advanced features.

 - Standards - search ASTM (American Society for Testing of Materials) for standard test methods used to find Young's Modulus and Poisson's Ratio for Glass.